digi-brains/ya-router/README.md

 ## Installation

-Current version is 1.1.0
+Current version is 1.1.2

-`composer require digi-brains/ya-router 1.1.1`
+`composer require digi-brains/ya-router 1.1.2`

 ## Overview

-YaRouter assumes 3 things.
+YaRouter assumes 2 things.

 1. You are, through your server or document root config file, directing all traffic through a single entry point/bootstrap file; such as `index.php`.

-2. You have a directory structure for your view files that reflects your information arcitecture.
-[1](#allviews)
+2. Your views file-names reflect your URL structure.
+For example, If your URL is `example.com/foo/bar/my-page`, YaRouter expects to find the view for this page at `path/to/templates/foo/bar/my-page.html`.
+[1](#anytype).

 Example: